Home > Hungary > Budapest > International Christian School of Budapest

 Deadline for registration (new academic year)

 The admissions window is February-March, but students can apply at any time, and if there is space, can be accepted at any time.
+We prioritize applicants who apply by February 1st.

 Students can join after academic year begins